zarusz/SlimCluster/docs/intro.md

 Currently the only possible serialization option is JSON.
 In the near future there are plans to add [ProtoBuf](https://github.com/protocolbuffers/protobuf) binary serialization for performance and payload size optimization.

-To write a custom serializer, simply provide and implementation for [ISerializer](../src/SlimCluster.Serialization/ISerializer.cs) in the MSDI container.
+To write a custom serializer, simply provide an implementation for [ISerializer](../src/SlimCluster.Serialization/ISerializer.cs) in the MSDI container.

 ## JSON Serialization